 As you can see, hedgehogs have many requirements, some more unusual than others.
 PLEASE make sure these are requirements you can provide.
 I will ask for pictures of your setup before a baby is allowed to go home.

 Also BEFORE you get a hedgehog, make sure you know an exotics vet who sees hedgehogs, so you know who to take your hedgie to if needed.
 (There is a list of DFW area vets on the links page.)
-Vets for exotics are usually not cheap, so keep that in mind.
-The hedgehog itself, and the initial set up, isn't "cheap" either.
+Vets for exotics can be pricey, so keep that in mind.
 Don't cheap out on your hedgehog!
-They (or any pet) deserves the very best!
+They, (just like any pet) deserve the very best!

 I hope this adequately covers MOST of the bases, and again, if you have any questions, feel free to send me a message!

 Copyright © 2022 The Hedgehaus - All Rights Reserved.